nporter-adbe/acp-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 Do you need offline tracking?
 For more information, see [Offline tracking](https://docs.adobe.com/content/help/en/analytics/technotes/timestamps-optional.html).
 {% endhint %}

-When the **Offline Enabled** checkbox is selected, client-side timestamp data is captured and sent directly with the device data using client-side timestamp variables.
+When the **Offline Enabled** checkbox is selected, a client-side timestamp is captured and sent directly with the analytics data using client-side timestamp variables.
 To use offline tracking, ensure that your report suite is timestamp enabled.
 When the **Offline Enabled** checkbox is *not* selected, the SDK sets the timestamp on non-timestamped data in a report suite when the data hits the collection servers.

 {% hint style="danger" %}